codechenx/tv/README.md

 - Spreadsheet-like view for delimited data
 - Vim-like key binding
-- Suitable for gzip compressed file
+- Support for gzip compressed file

 # To do